-I hesitate to share about what physically happened, but because I felt so blindsided by it all, I hope this can be a way to bring more awareness to what women experience in a miscarriage.
-You have the option of a surgery, but I personally just wasn’t comfortable with the risks of permanent damage or scar tissue, It takes the body a few weeks to detect the loss of a baby, so even though we knew we had lost ours, we had to wait almost three weeks for the contractions to start.
+I hesitate to share about what physically happened, but I hope this can be a way to bring more awareness to what women experience in a miscarriage.
+You have the option of a dnc surgery, but I chose to let it happen naturally.
+It takes the body a few weeks to detect the loss of the baby, so even though we knew we had lost ours at 10 weeks, we had to wait almost three weeks for the contractions to start.
 Had it not been for a dear friend of mine, a trusted family friend in the medical field, and Gabe’s research, we would have been in a really unprepared situation.
 I wish doctors would be more clear about the options you are given, and I really wish they wouldn’t tell you the loss of your “tissue” would be mild cramping.
 It couldn’t be further from the reality of what I experienced.
 I actually labored with contractions comparable to my natural childbirths at home with Gabe by my side while my mom took our kids to stay with her.
 It was on and off for two days.
 At one point, I passed out from the pain and intensity, and Gabe called the doctor to make sure we didn’t need to go to the ER from blood loss.
 Thankfully I was able to get through the worst of it, and I delivered the full sac in tact.
 It took everything out of me physically and emotionally, but I think it allowed me to fully grieve and process what was happening.
 We created a memorial for our baby with a blooming magnolia tree, and it gave us so much peace to be able to do so.

 As my body healed, the grief has slowly lifted as well.
 It still hits me every so often in unexpected ways.
 Something will trigger the deep emotion of feeling like someone is missing.
 Driving by a hospital, seeing a dad holding a baby, hearing a certain song, or even seeing someone expecting who is as far along as I am supposed to be.
 It often catches me of guard, and I am tempted to bury the pain, but as my mother so wisely advised…I let it come.
 I let myself cry.
 I allow myself to feel the pain of the loss.